Commonly-Asked Questions And Myths About Bankruptcy

 CAN I KEEP MY HOME AND VEHICLE?

-Even if you are seriously behind or in foreclosure with respect to your mortgage, you may be able to save your home through the use of a Chapter 13 bankruptcy.
+Even if you are seriously behind or in foreclosure with respect to your mortgage, you may be able to stop the foreclosure and even save your home through the use of a Chapter 13 bankruptcy.
 Find out how today.

 WILL CREDITORS KEEP CALLING AND SENDING ME BILLS?

-Once we file your bankruptcy petition, federal law provides for an “automatic stay”, which prohibits any creditor from contacting you directly, in any way.
+Once we file your bankruptcy petition with the Court, federal law provides for an “automatic stay”, which prohibits any creditor from contacting you directly, in any way.
 They can only contact the court or our office.
 So, upon filing, you enjoy instant relief from any creditor’s collection attempts.
-In fact, filing even stops all active wage garnishments; lawsuits; or other legal collection attempts.
+In fact, filing even stops all active wage garnishments; lawsuits; or other legal collection attempts (like those harassing calls at all hours) , including foreclosure actions and sheriff’s sales.

-At Mariano & Coiro, P.C., once you have retained us to represent you, you can direct all creditors to our office, even before your case is officially filed with the court.
+At Mariano & Coiro, P.C., once you have formally retained us to represent you, you can direct all creditors to our office, even before your matter is officially filed with the court.
 Imagine your life without the endless embarrassing telephone calls and threatening letters, both at home and at work.

 IF I AM MARRIED, MUST MY SPOUSE FILE WITH ME?